Charles XIV John: Marshal of the French Empire

-With Bernadotte having returned to Paris, the Walcheren Campaign (July 1809) caused the French ministry in the absence of the emperor to entrust him with the defense of Antwerp with both regular French and Dutch troops along with the National Guard.
-Bernadotte took command of a chaotic situation wherein troops from all over the Empire and its vassal states, and raw conscripts, were sent to Holland under divided command.
-He re-organized and trained his forces, named by the Emperor as the Army of Antwerp, by instilling discipline in old soldiers too long at the depots and teaching raw conscripts their trade.
+With Bernadotte having returned to Paris, the Walcheren Campaign (July 1809) caused the French ministry, in the absence of the emperor, to entrust him with the defense of Antwerp with both regular French and Dutch troops, along with the National Guard.
+Bernadotte took command of a chaotic situation in which troops from all over the Empire and its vassal states, as well as raw conscripts, were sent to Holland under divided command.
+He reorganized and trained his forces, named by the Emperor the Army of Antwerp, by instilling discipline in old soldiers who had been too long at the depots and by teaching raw conscripts their trade.
 Everywhere he instilled a fighting spirit, making an army out of a mob, and thus he rapidly brought the defenses of Antwerp to a high order of readiness.
 With Antwerp bristling with cannon and numerous defenders, and with the Army of Antwerp whipped into fighting shape, the British, vexed by poor leadership and with half the army immobilized with fever thanks to the insalubrious islands upon which they were quartered, realized that it was no longer possible to close the Scheldt, or take Antwerp, and they withdrew their forces.
-In a proclamation issued to his troops at Antwerp he made an implied charge against Napoleon of having neglected to prepare the proper means of defense for the Belgian coast.
-A displeased Napoleon relieved Bernadotte of command of his ad hoc army, and ordered his return to Paris to leave for Catalonia and take command of the Army there.
-Refusing to comply with the order, he was summoned to Vienna, and after an interview with Napoleon at Schönbrunn accepted the general government of the Roman states.
+In a proclamation issued to his troops at Antwerp, he made an implied charge against Napoleon of having neglected to prepare the proper means of defense for the Belgian coast.
+A displeased Napoleon relieved Bernadotte of command of his ad hoc army and ordered his return to Paris, then to Catalonia to take command of the Army there.
+Refusing to comply with the order, he was summoned to Vienna, and after an interview with Napoleon at Schönbrunn, accepted the general government of the Roman departments.

 Offer of the Swedish throne

-In 1810 Bernadotte was about to enter his new post as governor of Rome when he was unexpectedly elected the heir-presumptive to King Charles XIII of Sweden.
+In 1810, Bernadotte was about to enter his new post as governor of Rome when he was unexpectedly elected the heir-presumptive to King Charles XIII of Sweden.
 The problem of Charles's successor had been acute almost from the time he had ascended the throne a year earlier.
 He was 61 years old and in poor health.
 He was also childless; Queen Charlotte had given birth to two children who had died in infancy, and there was no prospect of her bearing another child.
 Soon after his coronation, the king had adopted a Danish prince, Charles August, who had died just a few months after his arrival.
-Despite the fact that Napoleon favored his ally Danish King Frederick VI, Danish Prince Frederick Christian initially had the most support to become Swedish Crown Prince as well.
+Despite the fact that Napoleon favored his ally Danish King Frederick VI, Danish Prince Frederick Christian initially had the most support to become the Swedish Crown Prince.